yadavanuj1996/full-stack-web-development-notes/Python/README.md

 on what your code
 needs to do.

 ...and it lets you avoid
 adding unnecessary code
 and logic to your programs.
 That works for me!

+10) Summary
+An “exception” occurs as a result of a runtime error, producing a traceback.
+• A “traceback” is a detailed
+description of the runtime error that has occurred

+ Use the open() BIF to open a disk file, creating an iterator that reads data from the file one line at a time.
+ The readline() method reads a single line from an opened file.
+ The seek() method can be used to
+“rewind” a file to the beginning.
+ The close() method closes a
+previously opened file.
+ The split() method can break a string into a list of parts.
+ An unchangeable, constant list in Python is called a tuple.
+Once list data is assigned to a tuple, it cannot be changed.
+Tuples are immutable.
+ A ValueError occurs when your data does not conform to an expected format.
+ An IOError occurs when your data cannot be accessed properly (e.g., perhaps your data file has been moved or renamed).
+ The help() BIF provides access to
+Python’s documentation within the IDLE shell.
+ The find() method locates a specific substring within another string.
+ The not keyword negates a condition.
+ The try/except statement provides
+an exception-handling mechanism,
+allowing you to protect lines of code that might result in a runtime error.
+ The pass statement is Python’s empty or null statement; it does nothing.

+Persistence: Saving data to file

+1)
+	When you have a situation where code must always run no matter what errors occur, add that code to your try statement’s finally suite:

+try:
+ man_file = open('man_data.txt', 'w')
+ other_file = open('other_data.txt', 'w')
+ print(man, file=man_file)
+ print(other, file=other_file)
+ except IOError:
+ print('File error.')
+ finally:
+ man_file.close()
+ other_file.close()

+If no runtime errors occur, any code in the finally suite executes.
+Equally, if an IOError occurs, the except suite executes and then the finally suite runs.
+No matter what, the code in the finally suite always runs.

+2) Strings in Python are immutable, which means that once a string is created, it cannot be changed.

+Python variables contain a reference to a data object.The data object contains the data and, because you can conceivably have a string object used in many different places throughout your code, it is safest to make all strings immutable so that no nasty side effects occur

+ If you try to change an immutable value, Python raises a TypeError exception

+3) Skipped the rest of the chapter for now

+comprehending data (Chapter 5)

+1) Perform an in-place sort using the sort() method that is built in as standard to every Python list:
+>>> data.sort()
+>>> data
+[1, 2, 3, 4, 5, 6]
+Reset data to its original unordered state, and then perform a copied sort using the sorted() BIF:
+>>> data = [6, 3, 1, 2, 4, 5]
+>>> data
+[6, 3, 1, 2, 4, 5]
+>>> data2 = sorted(data)
+>>> data
+[6, 3, 1, 2, 4, 5]
+>>> data2

+2) TO add to list

+	 clean_mikey = []
+	 for each_t in mikey:
+	 	clean_mikey.append(sanitize(each_t))

+3) Iterate to remove duplicates

+	unique_james = []
+	for each_t in james:
+		if each_t not in unique_james:
+			unique_james.append(each_t)
+[1, 2, 3, 4, 5, 6]

+4) Remove duplicates with sets

+	In addition to lists, Python also comes with the set data structure, which behaves like the sets you learned all about in math class.
+The overriding characteristics of sets in Python are that the data items in a set are unordered and duplicates are not allowed.
+If you try to add a data item to a set that already contains the data item, Python simply ignores it.

+	#create a new empty set
+	 distances = set()

+	# create and initialize the set in one step
+	 distances = {10.6, 11, 8, 10.6, "two", 7}

+	Any duplicates in the supplied list of data values are ignored.

+	#creating a set from a list removing duplicated items of list in the set
+	 distances = set(james)

+	Any duplicates in the “james” list are ignored.

+5) Summary

+	 “In-place” sorting - transforms and then replaces.
+• “Copied” sorting - transforms
+and then returns.
+• “Method Chaining” - reading
+from left to right, applies a
+collection of methods to data.
+• “Function Chaining” - reading
+from right to left, applies a
+collection of functions to data.

+The sort() method changes the
+ordering of lists in-place.
+ The sorted() BIF sorts most any data structure by providing copied sorting.
+ Pass reverse=True to either
+sort() or sorted() to arrange your data in descending order.
+ When you have code like this: new_l = []
+for t in old_l:
+ new_l.
+append(len(t))
+rewrite it to use a list comprehension, like this: new_l = [len(t) for t in old_l]
+ To access more than one data item from a list, use a slice.
+For example: my_list[3:6] accesses the items from index location 3 up-to-but-not-including index location 6.
+ Create a set using the set() factory function.